dr-natetorious/book-Fuzz_Testing/README.md

 **Target Audience:** Upper junior to mid-senior cybersecurity professionals and security-focused developers.
 Requires programming fundamentals (any language), basic command-line experience, and introductory security knowledge.
 Designed for practitioners who want to implement comprehensive vulnerability discovery programs.

 **Book Description:** Security testing that relies on manual processes and basic scanning tools misses the vulnerabilities that cause the worst breaches.
-This book teaches coverage-guided fuzzing because automated discovery scales where manual testing fails, and enterprise integration ensures individual success becomes organizational security improvement.
+This book teaches coverage-guided fuzzing with AI automation, CI/CD integration, and observability systems because automated discovery scales where manual testing fails, and enterprise integration ensures individual success becomes organizational security improvement.

 Using the Castle Securities application portfolio - a realistic financial technology suite with intentionally vulnerable components designed for this book - you'll master the progression from basic AFL++ campaigns to enterprise-scale distributed fuzzing operations.
 Each technique builds naturally: coverage-guided discovery finds edge cases that random testing misses, automation enables scale that manual processes cannot achieve, and enterprise deployment transforms individual tools into organizational security improvement.

-Following this progression, you'll develop from tool user to security program architect, capable of designing and deploying fuzzing programs that discover vulnerabilities at enterprise scale.
+Following this progression, you'll develop from tool user to security program architect, capable of designing and deploying fuzzing programs with AI automation, CI/CD integration, and observability systems that discover vulnerabilities at enterprise scale.

 ---